romanroth/KnowledgeBase/Docs/UDS.md

 ## UDS Service Identifiers (SIDs)

-To find the Response SID to a Request SID just add
+To find the Response SID to a Request SID just add `0x40` to it.

 ### Diagnostic and Communication Management